 An extension or subtype of Contextual Archistract Art is what may be called “deliteralism” or a form of “deliteralization” in your photography where you enhance, emphasize or embellish parts of the architecture or the surrounding context of other buildings, clouds, etc., while de-emphasizing other elements in the scene using light, luminosity, shadow and tone differentials in your photo.
+It is also a means of freeing a subject like architecture from its literal interpretation and abstracting the already abstract.
+This concept is similar to Steiglitz’s “Equivalents” form of art.
 Take the photo of the Royal Ontario Museum below in a RAW long exposure photograph (taken with the Formatt Hitech 16 Stop Firecrest Filter) and one converted in black and white using this principle of abstraction.
 You can see in the black and white photograph that I have emphasized and de-emphasized parts of the architecture while maintaining it’s integrity as an “abstract portrait”.
 The long exposure look of streaming clouds or ghosting of people in motion contributes to the overall form of abstraction, anti-realism, or a deliteralization of contexts.

 I hope this post has offered you some insights about my own formulation of archistract art.
 If you like to practice this type of photographic art like I do, consider yourself an “Archistrateur” or “Archistract Artist” : )